Skip to main content

 Example

-The following example creates a large materialized view with serverless backfill enabled to reduce the impact of the backfill on existing streaming workloads:
+The following example creates a large materialized view with serverless backfilling enabled to reduce the impact of the backfill on existing streaming workloads:

 SET enable_serverless_backfill = true;